arosbio/cpsign_docs/source/sections/cli/CLI.md

 ```

 ### Detailed explanation of parameters using the `explain` program
-Some flags and input require more information than can easily fit in the usage help page of individual programs, such information can instead be viewed using the `explain` program:
+Some flags and input require more information than can easily fit in the usage help page of individual programs, such information can instead be viewed using the {ref}`explain` program:

 ```bash
 > ./cpsign-[version]-uber.jar explain